 Our Committee on Diversity

-Morris James attorneys actively participate in committees and organizations designed to increase diversity in the Delaware Bar.
+Morris James attorneys actively participate in committees and organizations designed to increase diversity in the Delaware Bar and the community.
 Some of these initiatives include:

 Delaware State Bar Association Multicultural Judges and Lawyers Section - Our firm offers ongoing program sponsorships and support to this Bar section including sponsorship of the Haile L. Alford Memorial Breakfast held annually in recognition of the late Judge Alford.
 Additionally, Patricia Winston has served as the Secretary of this section from 2010 to the present.